 under these pillars:

-- Safety of all members of SRSA family
+- Safety of all members of Sumitomo Rubber South Africa (Pty) Ltd. family

-- Preserving the environment for future generation during production of tyres and post usage
+- Preserving the environment for future generations during the production of tyres and post usage

 - Consumer safety

-Safety of all members of the SRSA family is about getting home in “onepiece”.
-While sounding like a relatively easy concept working in a high risk tyre industry does not always make it easy.
+Safety of all members of the Sumitomo Rubber South Africa (Pty) Ltd. family is about getting home in “one piece”.
+While sounding like a relatively easy concept working in a high-risk tyre industry does not always make it easy.
 Some of the main causes of accidents in this industry can be avoided.
-We therefore drive a culture of safety and awareness through several programmes.
+We, therefore, drive a culture of safety and awareness through several programmes.
 The message supporting this is simple- safety is everyone’s responsibility.

 Our Dunlop Container programme was developed to formalize the informal township tyre trade business, thus creating employment opportunities and driving entrepreneurship in a sector previously unavailable to these business owners.
 At the core of our programme is the importance of safety.
 Township and rural areas tyre trading and fitment have in many cases been riddled by second-hand tyres and re-grooved tyres which result in road fatalities.